ImXman/MACA/README.md

 # Update 10/07/2021

-Marker identification function was added to identify robust differential markers across cell-types, and it is used for label transferring based on reference data
+Marker identification function was added to identify robust differential markers across cell-types, and it is used for label transferring based on reference data.

 # Statement

 GPU-supported research has speeded up integrative discoveries across single-cell studies.
 However, access to a good graphic card for model training is not taken granted, especially in undeveloped and developing countries.
 Even renting a gpu instance on the cloud is costy for researchers.

 We devote to make integrative single-cell analysis accessible for most people, and MACA is a cheap solution to label transferring for large single-cell data.
 MACA annotates 1 million cells for 40 minutes, on a personal laptop with i7-8550U CPU, 16GB memory, and no GPU support.